Thefrank/dotnet-freebsd-crossbuild/README.md

 Yes!
 Please see https://github.com/Servarr/dotnet-bsd

 ## I am too lazy to build this!
 Got a prebuilt SDK?
 Yes!
-Also covered by the above!
+Covered by the above!

 I try and publish it here too as a crossbuild.
+These currently target FreeBSD 12.2+

-I also have a native-crossgen build here: https://github.com/Thefrank/dotnet-freebsd-native-binaries
+I also have a native crossgen build here: https://github.com/Thefrank/dotnet-freebsd-native-binaries
+@sec also has a (better) native crossgen build that can be found here: https://github.com/sec/dotnet-core-freebsd-source-build

 Open a ticket if I am more than a few days behind an official release and I will try and get an update published as quick as I can